mheap/nexmo-developer/_use_cases/en/asr-use-case-voice-bot.md

 node index.js
 ```

-2. Call your Nexmo number and listen to the welcome message.
+2. Call your Vonage number and listen to the welcome message.

 3. Say your city name.